Affordable Hearing Aid Solutions

 Receiver in The Canal

 This type of hearing aid has gained popularity over the past several years due to its incredible versatility in dealing with hearing loss types.
 With the receiver in the canal or (ric) hearing aid, there is a body that houses the microchips and the microphones.
 Attached to the body is a wire receiver that goes from the body to the inside of the canal.
 The receiver takes the sound given by the body and re-clarifies it once more in the canal for smooth easy understanding.

 Behind the ear hearing, aids are typically for the most severe hearing losses.
 Behind the ear or (BTE) hearing aids have a larger body than a receiver in the canal hearing aid.
 This allows them to produce much more volume of sound.
 Behind the ear hearing aids require a special mold that goes in the ear and completely blocks off the canal to hold as much sound in as possible.

-Custom hearing aids are molded to fit specifically to each individual’s ears.
+Custom-fitting hearing aids are moulded to fit specifically to each individual’s ears.
 They come in several sizes to fit individual losses and canal shapes.
 Custom hearing aids can be made with any technology level that a manufacturer offers and seldom increases the price for the custom fit.

 At Carlisle Hearing Center, we specialize in fitting and dispensing hearing aids to help you hear your best.
 Our experienced staff will assist you with finding the right solution for your specific needs.
 We are dedicated to providing superior customer service along with quality products at competitive prices.